Amazon: Instant Pickup

 I put together a mobile Flinto prototype and tested it out with real customers at our closest store location.

-- Users prefer to browse items by category instead of in a big item grid.
+Users prefer to browse items by category instead of in large assorted grids.

 Click the below image to see the final design, or watch the above video which includes animated transitions.